KariVigna/PierresTracker/README.md

 ## Description

-_This console-interface allows the user to track orders belonging to each vendor._
+_This application allows the user to track orders belonging to each vendor._

 ## Setup/Installation Requirements